Despite Russia Probe, Trump Considers Returning Moscow’s Facilities in the U.S.

 Two days later, the U.S. position changed.
 Secretary of State Rex Tillerson told Russian Foreign Minister Sergei Lavrov and Russian Ambassador Sergey Kislyak at a meeting in Washington that the United States had dropped any linkage between the compounds and the consulate, according to several people with knowledge of the exchanges.

-No explanation was given for change in position, but the timing is sure to raise questions.
+No explanation was given for the change in position, but the timing is sure to raise questions.
 The diplomats met on May 8.
 Trump fired FBI Director James Comey the following day.
 On May 10 Tillerson escorted Lavrov and Kislyak to the Oval Office for a meeting with President Trump.
 He reportedly told the Russians, “I faced great pressure because of Russia.
 That’s taken off.”

-If Trump does decide to return the Russian facilities, it would send a clear signal that he doesn’t care if people think he’s under Russia’ influence.
+If Trump does decide to return the Russian facilities, it would send a clear signal that he doesn’t care if people think he’s under Russia’s influence.
 That could be seen as evidence that Trump is so beholden to Russia that the political cost doesn’t matter.

 It could also mean he’s confident that there’s nothing to the Russia story, and won’t let it get in the way of improving a key diplomatic relationship.
 A senior U.S. official who works on foreign policy told NBC News that if the report is true, it could be merely a gesture of goodwill — though he thinks it’s a “really bad idea.”